top of page

 When something irks a person, it generates a sense of displeasure or frustration.
 It signifies a mild or moderate level of annoyance that can arise from various sources, such as repetitive actions, bothersome behavior, or irritating circumstances.
 Being irked often stems from experiencing persistent inconvenience or discomfort that tests one's patience.
 It is a subjective reaction that can vary from person to person, with different triggers affecting individuals differently.
 The verb "irk" captures the sentiment of annoyance and reflects the emotional response to situations or actions that disturb or agitate, although it typically implies a lesser intensity compared to stronger emotions like anger or rage.

-Example sentences of irk
+Example sentences containing irk

 1. Loud chewing noises irk me during meals.